dgelessus/NAGUS/docs/uru/vault.rst

 * ``Uuid_2`` = **ParentAgeInstanceGuid:** The AgeInstanceGuid of this age instance's parent instance, or unset if this age is not a sub-age or child age.
 * ``String64_1`` = **AgeName:** Internal name of the age that this is an instance of.

+An Age node should never appear as the child of another node.
+Other nodes should instead reference the Age node indirectly via the corresponding :ref:`vault_node_age_info` node.

 An Age node should always have the following children: